 A violation of either VC 23123 or VC 23123.5 will not result in points assessed on the violator’s DMV driving record.13

-Please note that this is a good thing since points typically result in an increase in the driver’s insurance rates for several years.
+Please note that this is a good thing since points for traffic violations typically result in an increase in the driver’s insurance rates for several years.

-We must also note that if a person accumulates a certain number of points within a 1-,2- or 3-year period in California, the DMV can declare that person a negligent operator.
+We must also note that if a person accumulates a certain number of points within a 1-,2- or 3-year period under the California point system, the DMV can declare that person a negligent operator.
 If this is done, the DMV can suspend or even revoke that person’s driving privileges.
 Either action requires a California DMV hearing.

 5. Do I have to attend traffic school if I violate California’s cell phone and handheld device laws?